Charter of the Forest: Significance

 According to Guy Standing, the charter "was not about the rights of the poor, but about the rights of the free.
 For its time and place, it was a radical assertion of the universality of freedom, its commonality."

 Surviving copies

+1217 edition

 It is claimed that only two copies of the 1217 Charter of the Forest survive, belonging to Durham Cathedral and Lincoln Cathedral.
 The Lincoln copy is usually on display in the David P J Ross Magna Carta Vault in Lincoln Castle, together with the Lincoln copy of Magna Carta.

+1225 edition

 A manuscript of the 1225 reissue narrowly escaped destruction in 1865 and is now available in the British Library (Add.
 Ch.
 24712).